July 2022 post — We survive going from July temps hotter than hot to winter polar vortex temps.

 Since the 9 /11 Terror Attack the Village of Mount Prospect has held a ceremony to remember the fallen.
 Downtown Fire Station hosted Bell Ringing service.
 Upon learning of the attack in 2001, Mount Prospect gathered for a candlelight prayer service at the Memorial Band Shell.
 In subsequent years commemorations were held with Fire Fighters, Police, clergy, elected officials and citizens coming together for fire-fighter-bell ringing at the times the towers fell.

-Some Ceremonies where held inside as those pictured below in the downtown Fire Station –
+Some Ceremonies were held inside as those pictured below in the downtown Fire Station –

 We stand at attention as the flags are posted.